Overview of Risk Management

 The market risk arises from movements in interest rates, exchange rates, and prices of instruments in money market and capital market, which may adversely affect earnings and capital of the Company and its subsidiaries.
-Market risk can be segmented into three categories including price risk, interest rate risk, and exchange rate risk.
-At this juncture, the Company and its subsidiaries’ policies are to control and manage these risks to remain at an appropriate level and in line with the Company and its subsidiaries’ policies on risk management.
+It could be divided into two main risks including price risk and interest rate risk.
+In this connection, the Company and its subsidiaries had adopted a risk oversight and management policy aiming at keeping the risk at an appropriate level and in compliance with the Risk Management Policy of the Company and its subsidiaries.

 The Company and its subsidiaries have developed risk measurement tools based on the Value-at-Risk model (VaR Model) to estimate the maximum loss amount at a certain confidence level and over a given asset holding period.
-The Company and its subsidiaries also determine the various limits of transaction in order to control risk to remain in an acceptable level, for example, Position Limit and Loss Limit.
-The Risk Control Unit separated from the front office and back office, has the duty of risk control and reporting on the status of the limits to the Board of Directors and departments and executives associated to the risk management in order to respond to the risk in a timely manner.
-The Company and its subsidiaries assigns Investment Committee to control and monitor this type of risk.
-In order to ensure the efficiency and accuracy of its tools for risk measurement, the Company and its subsidiaries require that the tools are subject to back-testing in accordance with the Bank for International Settlement (BIS) standards.
-Moreover, the Company and its subsidiaries have conducted stress testing by formulating stress scenarios which can create extraordinary reduction in stock prices.
-The test result could therefore shed light on how much the impact to earnings and capital of the Company and its subsidiaries could be.
+The Company and its subsidiaries had imposed various ceilings in relation to of transaction in order to control risk to remain in an acceptable level, for example, Position Limit and Loss Limit.
+The Risk Control Unit separated from the front office and back office, has the duty of risk control and reporting on the status of the ceilings imposed on various risks to the Board of Directors and departments and executives associated to the risk management in order to respond to the risk in a timely manner.
+The Company and its subsidiaries had designated the Executive Committee to be responsible for overseeing and monitoring this type of risk.

 Interest Rate Risk